hawkfish/textform/docs/transforms/merges/merge.rst

     .. py:attribute:: inputs
         :type: tuple(str), str

-        The columns to combine.
+        The fields to combine.
         They will be dropped from the output, so use :py:class:`Copy` to preserve them.

     .. py:attribute:: output
         :type: str

-        The output column receiving the merged values.
+        The output field receiving the merged values.
-        It cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.
+        It cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: glue
         :type: str or callable